TigerAppsOrg/tiger-junction/prerequisites/README.md

 - `STATS` -- **ECO202 | EEB355 | ORF245 | POL345 | PSY251 | SOC301 | SML101 | SML 201** --introductory statistics
 - `INTROMOL` -- **MOL214 | ISCA** -- introductory molecular biology

-## Guidelines
+## Update Guidelines
 To update the data, please follow these guidelines:
-- Record the prerequisites exactly as they are written in the course catalog even if they are somewhat incorrect with the exception of the special fields.
+- Interpret the prerequisite information to the best of your ability.
+When a blatantly obvious prerequisite is missing, read the course description carefully and add it.
+Otherwise, even if a listed prerequiste seems silly, still include it.
+When in doubt, be conservative about what prerequisites you list.
 - Do not record recommendations, only requirements.
-If a reccomendation is important, it can be included in the notes field.
+- Use the special macros whenever you can.
+Define local macros when there's a consistently reappearing pattern within a file.
-- Stylistically, include a space for the course name and equivalent courses, but not in the `reqs` field.
-This is for readability (the compiler will remove the spaces).
+- Include a space for the course name and equivalent courses, but not in the `reqs` field.
 - Put courses in numeric order.

-Even if a course has no prerequisites, it should still be listed with no fields.
-The `travel`, `special`, `equiv`, and `notes` fields are optional.
 Prerequisites for a course can change over time.
 When updating the data, prioritize the most recent information.

-Run `node scripts/reformat.js` to reformat the data to the correct style.

 ## Scripts
 There are 4 scripts in the `scripts` directory which make up the complete compilation process: